 I consider myself to be first and foremost a professional musician.
 Over a thirty year period, I have taught a whole spectrum of Lewesians, young and old, to play either flute or recorder, each to the best of his or her ability.
 I appreciate the fact that semi-retirement has now enabled me to find more time for other hobbies.
 Not new ones, you note, just more time for the things I have always enjoyed: flute-playing, reading English and French literature, bird-watching, gardening, campanology - and the family history.

-Married to Michael Cotgrove since 2002 - my best friend and business partner for almost thirty years - that’s more than enough ‘about me’.
+Married to Michael Cotgrove since 2002 - my best friend and business partner for almost forty years - that’s more than enough ‘about me’.